 Whether it’s a mutual friend, location, experience, or point of view, find something in common with another person and start a conversation.
 While the weather is always a safe topic, you can also ask the person if they have children or pets, or pay attention to your environment.

 “It’s really easy to find common ground,” says Robinett.
-“I can strike up great conversations with people on aeroplanes or in airports simply because we’re both in transit.”
+“I can strike up great conversations with people on airplanes or in airports simply because we’re both in transit.”

 5. Be fully present and listen

 Robinett suggests that you should give the people you are meeting with the courtesy of your full attention when you are with them.